MaudBoucherit/donor_detection/insights.md

 #### Marital Status
 ![](img/marital-status.png)

-The main category is "Married - Civilian" with more than 45% of the respondents, followed by "Never married" (33%).
+The main category is *Married - Civilian* with more than 45% of the respondents, followed by *Never married* (33%).
 The least used category is "Married - Armed Forces" with only 37 respondents.

 Never married people are more likely to be in the "<=50k" class than average.
 They represent more than 40% of the "<=50k" class but only 7% of the ">50k" class.
-Married people (civilian and AF) are more present in the class ">50k".
+Married people - civilian and AF - are more present in the class ">50k".
 In particular, they represent 85% of the ">50k" but only 34% of the "<=50k".

 #### Occupation
 ![](img/occupation.png)

-The most-represented occupations are "Prof-specialty", "Craft-repair" and "Executive Managerial", each with a little more than 12% of the respondents.
+The most-represented occupations are *Prof-specialty*, *Craft-repair* and *Executive Managerial*, each with a little more than 12% of the respondents.
-The least represented occupations are "Armed Forces" and "Private House Services", with both less than 1% of respondents.
+The least represented occupations are *Armed Forces* and *Private House Services*, with both less than 1% of respondents.

 Farmers, fishers, cleaners and other service are more likely to be in the "<=50k" class than average.
 For example, cleaners represent more than 5% of the "<=50k" class but less than 1% of the ">50k" class.
 Executive managers, professional specialists and salesmen are more present in the class ">50k".
 In particular, executive managers represent 26% of the ">50k" but only 9% of the "<=50k".